-Add ½ cup of baking soda in warm bathwater and soak.
+Add ½ cup of baking soda in warm bath water and soak.
 You can also make a paste with warm water and apply directly to the rash caused by poison ivy, oak, or sumac.

 Make a paste of cooked oatmeal and apply it to the rash.
-This home remedy has great results because it helps draw out the toxins therefore relieving the pain and itching these rashes cause.
+This home remedy has great results because it helps draw out the toxins, therefore, relieving the pain and itching these rashes cause.

-Apple Cider Vinegar
+4. Apple Cider Vinegar

 You can also treat the affected area with a cotton towel soaked with warm ACV.
 Reapply to the skin as needed until the rash subsides.

-Himalayan Crystal Salt
+5. Himalayan Crystal Salt

 This home remedy is especially effective for a rash caused by poison ivy.
 Poison ivy can cause the skin to become wet and inflamed.

-You can also soak in a bath of warm water and a cup of himalayan crystal salt for a ½ hour.
+You can also soak in a bath of warm water and a cup of Himalayan crystal salt for a ½ hour.

 In need of some of these remedy products?
 Check out these options!